 The employees of the department specifically authorized by the commissioner shall have the right to receive from any public records the names, addresses and information pertinent to their vocational rehabilitation of persons injured or otherwise disabled.
 Except as provided in subdivision 2, no information obtained from these reports, nor any copy of the same, nor any of the contents thereof, nor other confidential information as defined by the commissioner shall be open to the public, nor shall be disclosed in any manner by any official or clerk or other employee of the state having access thereto, but the same may be used, except as provided in subdivision 2, solely to enable the department to offer the benefits of vocational rehabilitation to the persons injured or otherwise disabled.

 Any city, town, county, nonprofit corporation, regional treatment center, or any combination thereof, may apply to the commissioner for assistance in establishing or operating a community rehabilitation facility.
-Application for assistance shall be on forms prescribed by the commissioner.
-Each applicant shall annually submit to the commissioner its plan and budget for the next fiscal year.
-No applicant shall be eligible for a grant hereunder unless its plan and budget have been approved by the commissioner.
+Application for assistance must be on forms prescribed by the commissioner.
+An applicant is not eligible for a grant under this section unless its audited financial statements of the prior fiscal year have been approved by the commissioner.

 In order to provide the necessary funds for extended employment programs offered by a rehabilitation facility, the governing body of any city, town, or county may expend money which may be available for such purposes in the general fund, and may levy a tax on the taxable property in the city, town, or county.
 Any city, town, county, or nonprofit corporation may accept gifts or grants from any source for the rehabilitation facility.
 Any money appropriated, taxed, or received as a gift or grant may be used to match funds available on a matching basis.